Taiterbase/WoZ/README.md

 first exposure to programming), along with the Player.cpp file in src/game, and all of the sql queries in the sql folder.

+Some of my initial grievances of learning a programming languages were familiarizing myself with the nuances of CMake, and the essence of debugging a failed build.
+This project was birthed through strict motivation and naivety, along with countless acquaintances, friends, and companions.

 License
 -------
 This is free software; you can redistribute it and/or modify it